Allegheny Unitarian Universalist Church

 We are a welcoming, urban congregation that puts Unitarian Universalism into action by celebrating life, nourishing the spirit, and inspiring a commitment to justice.

 Sunday morning worship at Allegheny offers an opportunity to find spiritual refreshment, inspiration, and joy.
-All services are now hybrid–available online and in person.
+We worship together in the sanctuary and online through Zoom.
+For Zoom access, please contact us.

 Services are lay-led by members and friends of the congregation with Rev. Deryck Tines providing a monthly message, typically on the third Sunday.
 During our other services, we regularly have guest speakers from the wider UU world, the artistic community, and the local justice community.
-Join us every Sunday for a unique experience.
+Join us every Sunday for a unique experience at Soul Space, followed by Worship Café.

 Soul Space at 10:30 am